koenbeek/webtools/README.md

 ## Banking related tools

 - [BBAN to IBAN](webtools/bban2iban.html) - convert BBAN list to IBAN list (no BBAN format checking)
-- [exampleIBANs](webtools/exampleIBANs.html) - create list of example IBAN numbers (only BE and FR for now)
+- [exampleIBANs](webtools/exampleIBANs.html) - create list of example IBAN numbers (only a few supported countries)

 ## Using the webtools locally without a web server